 It should be noted preferential tax treatments apply to cases of inheritance involving the business succession.
 Such preferential treatment is intended to facilitate business succession by reducing the inheritance tax burden.
-This treatment may be applied to the inheritance of medium to small-sized businesses (defined as, for example, the business of which the stated capital is ¥300 million or less and the number of employees are 300 or less).
-Under such preferential treatment, 80 per cent of the inheritance tax will be deferred upon certain requirements being met (such as the approval of the minister of economy, trade and industry being obtained, the decedent being the representative of the business who held at least 50 per cent of the shares or interest in the business and the heir or the testamentary donee succeeded the business as such a representative).
+This treatment may be applied to the inheritance of medium to small-sized businesses (defined as, for example, the business of which the stated capital is \(\frac{1}{3}\)300 million or less and the number of employees are 300 or less).
+Under such preferential treatment, 80 per cent of the inheritance tax will be deferred upon certain requirements being met (such as the approval of the Minister of Economy, Trade and Industry being obtained, the decedent being the representative of the business who held at least 50 per cent of the shares or interest in the business and the heir or the testamentary donee succeeded the business as such a representative).

-What, if any, taxes apply to an individual's real property?
+6 What, if any, taxes apply to an individual's real property?

 Upon acquisition, a real property acquisition tax will be imposed.
 The tax rate is generally 3 or 4 per cent.
 Upon the registration, a registration and licence tax will be imposed.
 The tax rate varies depending on the type of registration made.
-For example, if the registration relates to the transfer of ownership, the tax rate is 2 per cent of the value of the real property.
-If the ground for the acquisition of real property is inheritance, inheritance tax will be imposed as described above, while the real property acquisition tax will not be imposed.
+For example, if the registration relates to the transfer of ownership, the tax rate is 2 per cent of the value of the real property (reduced tax rates may apply depending on the type of real property (land, dwelling house, etc).
+If the ground for the acquisition of real property is inheritance, inheritance tax will be imposed as described above and registration and licence tax will also be imposed (the tax rate is 0.4 per cent of the value of the real property), while the real property acquisition tax will not be imposed.